It is trite law that in order to have a building contract you usually need agreement as to parties, workscope, price and time

 - RTS v Molkerei: the engineering contractor started work but never signed a contract as it could not agree limits on liability.
 The court decided the contract was based on MF/1 and the requirement for signature had been waived.

 - Arcadis v Hyder: the consultant to a specialist subcontractor started work but never signed one of the three sets of terms sent as it could not agree a limit on its liability.
-The court said a contract with unlimited liability.
+The court originally said a contract with unlimited liability but the Court of Appeal disagreed and held it was limited (but to a cap, to the reasonable costs of repair and renewal – a real brainteaser!)

 - Wells v Devani: the trigger event for payment was not agreed before the services were provided.
 The court said there was no contract.